bootcoder/ENV_Scratch_Setup/osx-setup.md

 ##### Optional settings

   16. Click sub tab general
-  17. Deselect copy to pasteboard on selection ( I don’t want a bunch of terminal commands cluttering up my flycut) 18 .
+  17. De-select copy to pasteboard on selection ( I don’t want a bunch of terminal commands cluttering up my Flycut) 18 .
 Click sub tab colors
   19. The suggestion here is not to play around too much.
 The color scheme as it is works pretty well.
 However, I prefer ``` 00d0fa ``` for the foreground color.
 But that’s me so...